Miami Open (tennis)

-The Miami Open (also known as the Miami Masters and as the Miami Open presented by Itaú for sponsorship reasons) is an annual professional tennis tournament held in Miami Gardens, Florida, United States.
+The Miami Open is an annual professional tennis tournament held in Miami Gardens, Florida, United States.
 It is played on outdoor hardcourts at the Hard Rock Stadium, and is held in late March and early April.
-The tournament is part of the ATP Masters 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour.
+The tournament is part of the ATP 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour, and is currently called "Miami Open presented by Itaú" on the official ATP and WTA websites and on its advertising logo since 2015.

-The tournament was held at the Tennis Center at Crandon Park in Key Biscayne, Florida from 1987 through 2018, featuring the top 96 men and women tennis players in the world.
+The tournament was held at the Tennis Center at Crandon Park in Key Biscayne, Florida, from 1987 through 2018, featuring the top 96 men and women tennis players in the world.
 It moved to Miami Gardens for 2019.
-Following the Indian Wells Open, it is the second event of the "Sunshine Double" — a series of two elite, consecutive hard court tournaments in the United States in early spring.
+Winning both the Indian Wells Open and Miami Open in the same year is called the "Sunshine Double" — since they are a series of two elite, consecutive hard court tournaments in the United States and are held in Florida (the Sunshine State) and the sunny desert community of Indian Wells.

 In 2023, the 12-day tournament was attended by over 386,000 attendees, making it one of the largest tennis tournaments outside the four Grand Slam tournaments.
+Since 2026 it is also an ITF Wheelchair Tennis Tour tournament in the WT500 level for both men's and women's professional players in singles and doubles draws.